openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/14_ambients.rst

 Ambient declarations are a way of specifying entities that are declared somewhere else.

-Ambient declarations do not introduce new entities as regular declarations do, but instead provide type information for the entities that are included in a program by external means.
+Ambient declarations do not introduce new entities---as regular declarations do---but instead provide type information for the entities that are included in a program by external means.

-Ambient declarations cannot have the executed code, and consequently have no initializers.
+Ambient declarations cannot include executable code, and consequently have no initializers.

-Ambient functions, methods and constructors have no body.
+Ambient functions, methods, and constructors have no body.

 .. index::
    ambient declaration